Typico-Games/TransformChanger/README.md

 Now you can define as many transforms you want to and modify it's behaviour with additional parameters.

 When used for your project access SetDesiredTransform function in TransformChanger.
-It has optional parameter defining desired Transform.
+It has optional parameter defining desired Transform ID.
 If not filled, it has value of -1.
-That means Switch is made to next transform.
+That means TransformChanger switches to next transform.

 Function SetNextTransform switches to consequent transform configuration.